Grand Embassy of Peter the Great: Description

 In 1697 and 1698, Peter the Great embarked on his Grand Embassy.
 The primary goal of the mission was to strengthen and broaden the Holy League, Russia's alliance with a number of European countries against the Ottoman Empire in the Russian struggle for the northern coastline of the Black Sea.
 The tsar also sought to hire foreign specialists for Russian service and to acquire military weapons.

 Officially, the Grand Embassy was headed by the "grand ambassadors" Franz Lefort, Fedor Golovin and Prokopy Voznitsyn.
 In fact, it was led by Peter himself, who went along incognito under the name of Peter Mikhailov.
 At 6 ft 8 in Peter was one of the tallest men in Europe, a fact very hard to disguise.

 Peter conducted negotiations with Friedrich Casimir Kettler, the Duke of Courland, and concluded an alliance with King Frederick I of Prussia.
-He arrived in the Dutch Republic at the start of August 1697, where he worked incognito as a shipbuilder.
+He arrived in the Dutch Republic mid-August 1697, where he worked incognito as a shipbuilder from 1 September.